iechor/docs/content/engine/swarm/secrets.md

     > After you create a secret, you cannot update it.
 You can only
     > remove and re-create it, and you cannot remove a secret that a service is
     > using.
 However, you can grant or revoke a running service's access to
-    > secrets using `docker service update`.
+    > secrets using `iechor service update`.
 If you need the ability to update a
     > secret, consider adding a version component to the secret name, so that you
     > can later add a new version, update the service to use it, then remove the
     > old version.